 In her narration she says, “Now that I’d been allowed to spend a little time with Axl, I was hooked.
 I wanted more.”
 She ends up tricking him into going to dinner with her by convincing him he should test out the restaurant he’s going to take his girlfriend to.
 She tells him she’ll be ready by six, and she tells someone else that her son is “taking” her to dinner.And when they go to dinner she is so flirty, touching his hand and telling him that he’s so funny and giggling.
 Oh my god, it’s hilarious.

 Like, that was enough.
-Patricia Heaton makes it pretty clear.
+Patricia Heaton makes it pretty clear that it’s supposed to be paralleling a date and this all one giant incest joke.
 But then they arrive home, and they’re standing on the porch, and Frankie tells him, “I had a really good time tonight”, and she says, “You know, you and I should do something again tomorrow”, and then, here’s the kicker, she asks him if he wants to come in.

 That actually happens.